Skip to main content

 • Adjust line thickness

-• Set background fill color
+• Enable or disable background fill

-• Adjust transparency level
+• Adjust transparency to preserve chart readability

 Practical Applications